top of page

 Is East Asian Medicine the same as Chinese Medicine?

-East Asian Medicine is a modern umbrella term for the Japanese, Korean, and Chinese traditions that have shaped the development and clinical depth of acupuncture, moxibustion, cupping, and eastern herbal medicine in the West.
+East Asian Medicine is a modern umbrella term for the Japanese, Korean, and Chinese traditions that have shaped the development and clinical depth of acupuncture, moxibustion, and eastern herbal medicine in the West.
 Though each lineage is distinct, they share foundational principles and a long history of practice-based refinement.

 Do you use Japanese, Korean, or Chinese acupuncture techniques?